-So, if you’re not into this whole “playing well with others”, you can still have your flamingos and pineapples at campgrounds or even in your yards at home.
-Just don’t turn your pineapples upside down.
+So, if you’re not into this whole “playing well with others”, you can still have your flamingos and pineapples at your campsite or even in your yard at home.

-I guess we’ve debunked the Swingers’ myth of flamingos and pineapples at campgrounds.
+I guess we’ve debunked the myth behind flamingos and pineapples meaning at campgrounds.
 If you’re into the swinger lifestyle, now you know what to look for.
 But if you’re not a Swinger, you’ll at least get a little chuckle when you do see them.
 The upside down pineapples, that is!

 And now that I’ve finished this blog article, I feel like I need a cigarette!

-DISCLAIMER: This article was written for fun and tongue-in-cheek humor entertainment.
-Always On Liberty and their writers will not be held liable for any relationship or marriage breakups or issues because of this article.
-If you’re offended by what was in this article…sorry, not sorry. 🦩🍍
+🦩🍍This article was written for fun and tongue-in-cheek humor entertainment.
+Always On Liberty and their writers will not be held liable for any relationship or marriage breakups or infidelity because of this article.
+If you’re offended by this article, I’m not sorry. 🦩🍍

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.